 - Join the video chat on your smartphone or tablet with the My Rush app or on your desktop computer with MyChart.

-Video visits are available to patients 18 years and older, whether or not they have seen a Rush provider in the past.
-Video visits cost $49 and are not billed to insurance.
+Video visits are available to adults and to children of all ages, whether or not they have seen a Rush provider in the past.

 For more information, take a look through the questions below.